What is does dyed-to-order mean?

-Instead, I have over 150 colorways available to you at all times on all 10 shop bases.
+Instead, I have around 200 colorways available to you at all times on all 19 permanent shop bases.

 There are no "shop updates" here.
-Just full access to color on any yarn base at all times.
+Just full access to color on any yarn base at any time.
 Peak versatility for you.

 Think of Baby Cat Yarns as the paint on the palette for you as a fiber artist.